DevExpress/XAF-Blazor-Kubernetes-example/README.md

 dotnet publish ./XAFContainerExample.Blazor.Server/XAFContainerExample.Blazor.Server.csproj -c Release -o ./app
 ```

 Change the container type in the running Docker instance.
-Right-click the System Tray's Docker icon and choose **Switch to Windows containers...** To build an image with custom Dockerfile name, use the `-f ` flag:
+Right-click the System Tray's Docker icon and choose **Switch to Windows containers...** To build an image with a custom Dockerfile name, use the `-f ` flag:

 ```
 docker build -f Dockerfile.win -t <your_docker_hub_id>/xaf-container-example:win .